Higher Gauging and Non-invertible Condensation Defects: All 0-form symmetries in TQFT from higher gauging

 \subsection{All surfaces are made out of lines}

-In \cite{Fuchs:2012dt}, it is shown that in every 2+1d TQFT, there is a one-to-one correspondence between the topological surfaces and the Morita equivalence classes of algebra objects.
+In \cite{Fuchs:2012dt}, it is shown that in every 2+1d TQFT\footnote{Here we only consider unitary 2+1d TQFTs with no non-trivial local operator.}, there is a one-to-one correspondence between the topological surfaces and the Morita equivalence classes of algebra objects.
 Importantly, the latter do not need to be commutative.
 Translating into our formalism, this theorem shows that every (invertible and non-invertible) 0-form symmetry in a 2+1d TQFT arises from the higher gauging of an (invertible or non-invertible) 1-form symmetry.
 At the level of the slogan, we have arrived at the conclusion that in 2+1d TQFT, \textit{all surfaces are made out of lines}.

 We now relate this general conclusion on the surface defects to topological boundary conditions in a 2+1d TQFT.
 By the folding trick, a topological surface in a 2+1d TQFT $\cal T$ is equivalent to a topological boundary condition of the doubled theory $\cal T \times \overline{\cal T}$.
 It is known that the topological boundary conditions of a TQFT are in one-to-one correspondence with Lagrangian algebras of the underlying UMTC $\cal C$ \cite{2010arXiv1009.2117D,Fuchs:2012dt,2014NuPhB.886..436K,Kaidi:2021gbs}.\footnote{In the context of fully extended TQFT, the necessary and sufficient condition for existence of a topological boundary condition was proven rigorously in \cite{Freed:2020qfy}.} Therefore, the folding trick implies that for every UMTC $\cal C$, \textit{the Morita equivalence classes of algebras in $\cal C$ is in one-to-one correspondence with the Lagrangian algebras in $\cal C \boxtimes \overline{\cal C}$.} (Note that if $\cal C$ describes the anyons of $\cal T$, then $\cal C \boxtimes \overline{\cal C}$ describes the anyons of $\cal T \times \overline{\cal T}$.)